How to Use Flight Simulation for Real Pilot Training

 Pre-Lesson Preparation

-Before each flight lesson, spend 30-60 minutes in the simulator reviewing the planned maneuvers and procedures.
-If you’re working on steep turns, fly dozens of them in simulation until the power, bank, and back pressure coordination becomes automatic.
-Your instructor will notice the preparation.
+Before each flight lesson, carve out 30-60 minutes in the simulator to review the planned maneuvers and procedures.
+Working on steep turns next lesson?
+Fly dozens of them in the sim until the power, bank, and back pressure coordination feels automatic.
+I guarantee your instructor will notice the preparation.
+They always do.

 Post-Lesson Review